Unity-Technologies/UnityBlackmagicVideo/README.md

 ### Try the Blackmagic Video package features

-A few sample projects are available to try the features according to specific use cases.
+A few Unity sample projects are available to try the features according to specific render pipelines and use cases.

 | Project | Description |
 | :--- | :--- |